meabhaykr/raksha_pipes_assignment/README.md

 3. Import the CSV files into your MySQL database management tool.

 4. Run the `database_setup.sql` script in your MySQL database to create the tables with the specified schema.

-**Note:**

-This script creates a basic schema for demonstration purposes.
-You might need to modify it based on your specific requirements.

-**Next Steps**

-Next Steps of the assignment involves creating a dashboard in Power BI to visualize the data.
-The corresponding files and instructions will be added in a future commit.